smartmakers/drivers/README.md

 ## Driver Metadata

 Driver metadata is information about a driver which is not directly part of the driver's executable code itself.
-This includes, for example, information about the driver'S name, author, as well as the devices supported by this driver.
+This includes, for example, information about the driver's name, author, as well as the devices supported by this driver.
 See [here](docs/metadata.md) for more information about driver metadata.